 But our subconscious, however, is much better at juggling and working through complex problems.
 People who “go with their gut” are trusting the work their unconscious mind has already done, rather than second-guessing it and relying on their conscious mind’s much more limited ability to deal with complex situations.
 For example, a route for a journey is chosen based on the preference of arriving at a given destination as soon as possible, using the shortest, fastest possible path with the choice of highway or alternative.
 The preferred (and therefore chosen) route is then derived from information about how long each of the possible options will take… man do I love my GPS.

 But there are still times in our lives where we need to make a conscious decision.
 Think of it for a while … quite a cliché, for this, is a decision you make using your conscious mind, and they are usually the most difficult decisions to make in life.
-The reason why they are so difficult to make is because of the enormous weight the correct or incorrect decision carries.
-There are times in our lives when we know what the right decision is, but it is a hard one to make, various contributing factors cloud our judgment and our state of mind is the greatest factor.
+The reason why they are so difficult to make is that of the enormous weight the correct or incorrect decision carries.
+There are times in our lives when we know what the right choice is, but it is a hard one to make, various contributing factors cloud our judgment, and our state of mind is the most significant factor.

 Whatever process you use to arrive at your decision, your satisfaction with your decision will depend primarily on whether you claim responsibility for your choices.
 If you feel pressured into a choice or not in control of the conditions, you’ll find that even a favorable outcome glows negatively.
 On the other hand, taking full responsibility for your choices can make even failure feel like a great success – you’ll know you did your best and you’ll have gained valuable experience for next time.

 Therefore your choice is just that, your choice, make it confident and stand by your conviction and you will be able to turn any negative train of thought into a positive direction, just because it is your choice!